 The electric current in most hotels is 220 volts, 60Hz.
 European-style two-pin plugs, with a round pin plug, are in use.

 French and Tahitian are the official languages; English is widely spoken.

-Tipping in Tahiti and the islands is not required - nor expected - as it goes against local custom where hospitality is paramount.
-All prices quoted are all-inclusive.
+Tipping in Tahiti and the islands is not required or expected - it is seen as contrary to the local custom of hospitality.
+Generally prices quoted are all-inclusive.

 Visits to French Polynesia are usually trouble-free.
 The crime rate is low, but sensible precautions should be taken with valuables.
 Tropical storms and cyclones can occur between November and April.